-Back in the olden days, evidence-based research was considered an imperative part of developing counseling theories.
-In my master’s studies, which ended twenty years ago, theory seemed to be touted as being functional to cross cultural divides much as evidence-based practice is today.
-I learned many good theories as such that were proven to work across cultures, from Freud to Albert Ellis to White and Epsten.
+Back in the olden days, evidence-based research was considered an imperative part of developing counselling theories.
+In my master’s studies, which ended twenty years ago, the theory seemed to be touted as being functional to cross-cultural divides much as evidence-based practice is today.
+I learned many good theories as such that were proven to work across cultures, from Freud to Albert Ellis to White and Epstein.

 For example, when I was young, structural family therapy could help children of the slums: European, African American, African, Asian, Latino and Indigenous.
 Across the nation, and the western world, not only slum families but also families with psychosomatic conditions such as anorexia or childhood diabetes could benefit.
 Anorexia was more often found in the suburban private schools, than in urban areas so the practice was statistically proven to cross cultures.

-My parents were private school teachers and were not used to hearing that they or their kin were remedial in anyway.
-Suddenly, it seemed like in their cultural tradition, it was more customary to throw the misfit off the life boat.
-My family had a member who was given a lobotomy a generation ago and who then disappeared into institutions.
+My parents were private school teachers and were not used to hearing that they or their kin were remedial in any way.
+Suddenly, it seemed like in their cultural tradition, it was more customary to throw the misfit off the lifeboat.
+My family had a member who has given a lobotomy a generation ago and who then disappeared into institutions.
 Suddenly I might be the next victim?

 Perhaps, the structure that was unwittingly imposed on our Quaker boat was viewed as militaristic.
 The Argentinian, Minuchin, had worked with the Israeli Army.
 Maybe, in fact, it was a bad cultural fit.
 While the therapist didn’t initially let my parents throw me off the boat, I failed to gain weight and those ever-mysterious results from the psychological evaluations came back.